Hajj and Umrah Pilgrimage

 A personal medical/first aid kit is essential for pilgrims.
 It should include dressings, plasters, small bandages, antiseptic lotion/cream, adhesive tape, sun burn lotion, scissors, safety pins, antihistamine cream, blister dressings, rehydration salts, analgesics for pain and an antidiarrhoeal agent such as loperamide.

-The Saudi Ministry of Health (MoH) has issued their requirements and recommendations for entry visas for the Hajj and Umrah in 2018 These are updated annually.
+The Saudi Ministry of Health (MoH) has not yet issued their requirements and recommendations for entry visas for the Hajj and Umrah in 2019 These are updated annually and we will update this page when they become available.

 In addition the Saudi MoH website includes useful health information and resources for pilgrims to Saudi Arabia.